toadplant/lorebook-tools/README.md

 Entry title.
 Only for easier navigation.
 Doesn't affect prompt.

+### Enabled

+Switcher that turns on and off the entry.

+> When Off:
+> The entry is activated.

+> When On:
+> The entry is deactivated.
+Use this when you're still working on it or want users to download your lorebook and choose which entries to use.

 ### Keys

-Comma-separated list of primary keywords to activate the entry.
+Comma-separated list of primary keywords that activate the entry.

 ### Secondary keys

 Comma-separated list of extra keywords for entry fine-tuning.
 Necessary mostly for the use of Selective entries.

 ### Content

-Container for inforrmation or instruction that will go into the prompt to the set position.
+Container for information or instruction that will go into the chat memory to the chosen position.

 ### Position

-- **Before char**: entry goes **before description** of the bot.
+- **Before char**: entry goes **before description** of the bot and has a low impact on the next response.
-- **After char**: entry goes **under the description** of the bot.
+- **After char**: entry goes **under the description** of the bot, near the speech examples and scenario.
-- **In-depth**: entry goes **inside the chat** log.
+- **In-depth**: entry goes **inside the chat** log and has the biggest impact on the next response.
+Especially if the Chat Depth is 1-3.

 ### Chat Depth

-Number of pisition within chatlog.
-If In-Depth position is chosen, the Chat Depth defines how deep entry will go into the chat.
-For example Chat Depth of 3 puts the entry between 2nd and 4th messages.
+Tells how far into the chat the entry should go if you use the In-Depth setting.
+For example, Chat Depth of 3 puts the entry between the 2nd and 4th message from the end.

 ### Priority

-Number of entry's "importance level".
+Number of entry "importance level".
 If many entries are triggered at once and they can't fit in the Token Budget, the lorebook picks entries based on how high their priority is.

 ### Constant

-Property of entry definig the way the entry gets into the prompt.
+Decides if the entry always goes into the chat or only when a keyword is used.

-> **When Off:**
+> When Off:
-Trigger-only: non-constant entry goes in memory only when keyword is used.
+> Trigger-only: non-constant entry goes in memory only when keyword is used.

-> **When On:**
+> When On:
-Always there: constant entry stays in the prompt whenever key is mentioned or not.
+> Always there: constant entry stays in the prompt whenever key is mentioned or not.

 ### Selective

-Property of entry definig the logic of kewords use.
+Decides how the bot uses the keywords to trigger the entry.

-> **When Off:**
+> When Off:
 > The entry will be triggered by any word from primary OR secondary keys.

-> **When On:**
+> When On:
 > The entry will be triggered only if at least one of primary AND secondary keys is used.

-### Enabled

-Property that turns on and off the entry.

-> **When Off:**
-> The entry is activated.

-> **When On:**
-> The entry is deactivated.
-Use this when you're still working on it or want users to download your lorebook and choose which entries to use.

 ### Case Sensitive

-Property of entry definig the strictness of case match for keywords.
+This setting controls if big and small letters matter in keywords.

-> **When Off:**
+> When Off:
 > The letter case of keywords won't matter.

-> **When On:**
+> When On:
 > The letter case of keywords will matter.